Fidow Fires Samoa To Bruising Win Over Russia At Rugby World Cup - UrduPoint

 And they went ahead after 15 minutes when a superb pass from Tim Nanai-Williams -- cousin of All Black star Sonny Bill -- found Alapati Leiua to crash over for the first of his brace.

-But veteran Russia fly-half Yury Kushnarev kicked a pair of penalties to give the Bears a 6-5 half-time lead which should have been more after Samoa played almost 10 minutes with 13 men.
+But Russia fly-half Yury Kushnarev, making a record-extending 111th appearance for the Bears, kicked a pair of penalties to give the Bears a 6-5 half-time lead which should have been more after Samoa played almost 10 minutes with 13 men.

 Centre Rey Lee-Lo was lucky to escape with a yellow card for a high tackle on Russia captain Vasily Artemyev before hooker Motu Matu'u followed him to the sin bin after another dangerous challenge on Artemyev.

-Russia failed to capitalise on their numerical advantage, but Jones refused to criticise French referee Romain Poite.
+Russia let Samoa failed to capitalise on their numerical advantage, but Jones refused to criticise French referee Romain Poite.

 "We were expecting more severe penalties than what were given," he admitted.

 "Of course it would have changed the game.
 Two red cards in two minutes and the world's a different place."
-Refereeing was in the spotlight after World Rugby issued an unusual rebuke earlier on Tuesday about officiating standards at the tournament.
+Refereeing was in the spotlight after World Rugby issued an unusual rebuke earlier on Tuesday about officiating standards at the tournament, following several controversies in the opening days.

-- Samoa firepower - Samoa fly-half Tusi Pisi became the oldest player to represent Samoa at a World Cup at 37 but had a kicking game to forget, missing four of six attempts with the boot.
+- Samoa firepower - Pisi, who at 37 became the oldest player to represent Samoa at a World Cup, had a kicking game to forget, missing four of six attempts with the boot.

-However Samoa, playing their first game of the tournament, ultimately had too much firepower for the flagging Russians.
+However Samoa, playing their first game of the tournament, ultimately had too much firepower for the exhausted Russians.

 Scrum-half Dwayne Polataivao failed to come out for the second half after taking a blow to the head, but the Samoans hit back when Afaesetiti Amosa bulldozed over five minutes after the restart.

-Gotovtsev was yellow-carded for a high tackle trying to block Amosa, who was stretchered off after twisting his knee, much to Jackson's chagrin.
+Russia's Kirill Gotovtsev was yellow-carded for a high tackle attempting to block Amosa, who was stretchered off after twisting his knee.

-"I thought the right decision was made with two yellow cards for us," he said.
+A superb drop goal from Kushnarev pulled Russia back to within a point before Fidow grabbed Samoa's second try in the 49th minute, bursting through after a clever pass from replacement hooker Ray Niuia.

-"We lost a player through injury from a similar tackle and he got a yellow card as well."
-A Kushnarev drop goal pulled Russia back to within a point before Fidow grabbed Samoa's third try in the 49th minute, bursting through after a clever pass from replacement hooker Ray Niuia.
+Fidow extended Samoa's lead shortly afterwards with the bonus-point try as the Russian began to wilt to make it 10 tries in nine appearances for his country.

-Fidow extended Samoa's lead shortly afterwards with the bonus-point try as the Russians began to wilt to make it 10 tries in nine appearances for his country.
+Fortunate perhaps to still be involved in the game, Lee-Lo made up for his yellow by adding Samoa's fifth try before Leiua added the icing just before the buzzer to give the score a slightly flattering hue.

-Lee-Lo made up for his yellow by scoring Samoa's fifth try before Leiua added the icing just before the buzzer to give the score a slightly flattering hue.
+Samoa move on to face Scotland in their next game while Russia, still searching for their first-ever World Cup win, take on Ireland.